 - low – 5g of total sugars or less per 100g

 If the amount of sugars per 100g is between these figures, that is regarded as a medium level.

-This means that food containing lots of fruit or milk will be a healthier choice than one that contains lots of added sugars, even if the two products contain the same total amount of sugars.
+This means that food containing lots of fruit or milk will be a healthier choice than one that contains lots of free sugars, even if the two products contain the same total amount of sugars.
 You can tell if the food contains lots of added sugars by checking the ingredients list.

 Sometimes you will see a figure for "Carbohydrates", and not for "Carbohydrates (of which sugars)".

 The "Carbohydrates" figure will also include starchy carbohydrates, so you can't use it to work out the sugar content.
 In this instance, check the ingredients list to see if the food is high in added sugars.

 Labels on the front of packaging